Zika Virus: Still of Concern?

 Global trade and travel has significantly contributed to the explosive spread of the Aedes species of mosquito, such that it is now present in every continent, including North America.
 As a result of climate change, the world is also becoming warmer and wetter - the perfect breeding ground for all types of mosquitoes.

-2016 also saw an unprecendented number of Dengue fever cases reported, with that mosquito-borne disease now endemic in more than 100 countries, up from nine in the 1970s, although numbers in the past two years have since dropped significantly.
+2016 also saw an unprecendented number of Dengue fever cases reported, with that mosquito-borne disease now endemic in more than 100 countries, up from nine in the 1970s.
+Although numbers dropped in 2017-18, a sharp increase in Dengue cases was reported in 2019.

 Treatment For Zika

-Unfortunately, there is no specific medicine or vaccine available to treat Zika, and the best way to recover from the illness is to get plenty of rest, drink fluids to prevent dehydration, and to take acetaminophen to relieve pain.
+Unfortunately, there is no specific medicine or vaccine available to treat Zika, although several vaccines are or have been in development, experts are unsure if one will ever make it to market.
+The best way to recover from the illness is to get plenty of rest, drink fluids to prevent dehydration, and to take acetaminophen to relieve pain.

 Most people recover from the illness within a week; however, uncommonly some people develop Guillain-Barré syndrome, uveitis, and some babies born to women infected with Zika are born with microcephaly, or other birth defects, such as hearing loss.

 People with Zika virus infection should be careful to avoid mosquito bites and be aware that the virus can be passed on through sex (including vaginal, anal, and oral sex and the sharing of sex toys).
 Zika can remain in semen for at least three months.
-Condoms should be used (although these are not 100% effective) or couples should abstain from sex for at least three months.
+Condoms should be used (although these are not 100% effective at preventing transmission of the virus) or couples should abstain from sex for at least three months.

 All blood that is donated in the U.S. is now screened for the Zika virus.